bart-vmware/ruleset-converter-for-sonarcloud/README.md

 ## Use case: Refresh SonarCloud profile from local RuleSet file

 The steps below describe how to download the default profile from SonarCloud and generate an updated XML file that you can upload.
-The generated file contains the rules that only exist in SonarCloud, combines with the local rule severities.
+The generated file contains the rules that only exist in SonarCloud, combined with the local rule severities.

 1. To start, export the 'current' built-in profile from SonarCloud.
 Because you can't directly export "Sonar way", create a temporary copy.
 1. Download the copied profile to disk (organization > Quality Profiles > CopyOfSonarWay > Back Up) and delete the online profile.